The aim of the

 appropriately with enough available trait information for species and

-diversity indices like fundiversity
+functional diversity indices like mFD

-or hypervolume
+or funrar

 .

-For the sake of the example we included a function in
+For the sake of the example, we included a function in

 funbiogeo